Andrew Shaw (ice hockey): Chicago Blackhawks

 He finished the 2014–15 season playing in 79 games with 15 goals, 11 assists and 26 points recorded.
 He was also the team leader in penalty minutes with 67.
-On May 19, in the second overtime of game 2 of the Western Conference Finals against the top seeded Anaheim Ducks, Shaw deliberately headbutted the puck into the Ducks' net.
+On May 19, in the second overtime of game two of the Western Conference Final against the top seeded Anaheim Ducks, Shaw deliberately headbutted the puck into the Ducks' net.
 The goal was waved off by the game's referees, but the Blackhawks eventually won the game after Marcus Krüger scored with 3:48 remaining in the third overtime period.
-Shaw and the Blackhawks eventually erased a 3–2 series deficit and defeated the Ducks in round three in seven games and then the Tampa Bay Lightning in the 2015 Stanley Cup Finals in six games, giving Shaw his second Stanley Cup.
+Shaw and the Blackhawks eventually erased a 3–2 series deficit and defeated the Ducks in round three in seven games and then the Tampa Bay Lightning in the 2015 Stanley Cup Final in six games, giving Shaw his second Stanley Cup.
 He ended the 2015 playoffs with five goals and seven assists for 12 points in all 23 contests played.

 Shaw finished the 2015–16 season playing in 78 games with 14 goals, 20 assists and 34 points and was again the team leader in penalty minutes with 69.
 On April 19, 2016, Shaw recorded one goal and two assists both coming on goals by Duncan Keith in game four in the first round of the 2016 playoffs against the St. Louis Blues.
 Later in the same game, he shouted a homophobic slur towards a referee who had penalized him for interference against Blues defenseman Jay Bouwmeester and also instigated a brawl after the final horn.
 Shaw apologized for the remarks the next day during a press conference at O'Hare International Airport moments before the Blackhawks boarded their flight to St. Louis for game five.
 The NHL suspended Shaw for one game and fined him $5,000.
 After missing game five due to the suspension, Shaw came back to the Blackhawks lineup in game six and recording a goal where the Blackhawks would win 6–3 to help force a game seven which the Blackhawks where he would add another goal but the Blackhawks would lose the game 3–2 and the series 4–3 resulting in their elimination from the 2016 playoffs.
 Shaw finished the playoffs with four goals and two assists for six points in six games.